CraftingInC/VulkanInC/README.md

 I included the CGLM math library as well as the GLFW3 version that I used for this test template project.

-Added a very simple logger as well.
-I am planning to write a better version.
+I added a very simple logger as well.
+This names the filename of the log to the date it is written.

 The run.bat file is for windows users who want to simply click and go, as long as the same VulkanSDK version is installed, and is in the same path.
-I didn't use make, because I saw no point for this simple test.

 Slowly I am adding more to this template project over time.
-Example, I am thinking of adding Assimp.
+Example: I am planning to add Assimp.